manticoresoftware/manticoresearch/docs/getting-started/indexes.rst

 Manticore Search supports two storage index types:

 * plain (also called offline or disk) index.
 Data is indexed once at creation, it supports online rebuilding and online updates for non-text attributes (available only for  :ref:`plain_mode`)
-* RealTime index.
+* Real-time index.
 Similar to a database table, online updates are possible at any given time

-In addition, a special index based on RealTime type, called `percolate`, can be used to store :ref:`Percolate Queries <percolate_query>`.
+In addition, a special index based on Real-time type, called `percolate`, can be used to store :ref:`Percolate Queries <percolate_query>`.

 In the current version, indexes use a schema like a normal database table.
 The schema can have 3 big types of columns: